Gochez/smd-2017-stand-prototype/README.md

 ### The Software
 ***

-This project was made with Arduino communication with Python through serial port.
+This project was made with Arduino communicating with Python through serial port.

 The following table resumes the software and their recomended versions: